metasfresh/metasfresh-documentation/_tests_collection/Testcase_ FRESH-573.md

 9. go to sales order, filter the ones which were done today
 	* => new sales order created, in progress, for G000Y (org2), organisation org1, product P0001 (org1)
-	* => in orderline, the packing instruction is TU B
+	* => in orderline, the packing instruction is TU A

 **Sales order to purchase order**